Lab Service Engineer II

 - Ability to lift, carry, or otherwise move up to 40lbs.

 Exact Sciences is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment without regard to age, color, creed, disability, gender identity, national origin, protected veteran status, race, religion, sex, sexual orientation, and any other status protected by applicable local, state or federal law.
-The Company’s affirmative action program is available to any applicant or employee for inspection upon request.
+Applicable portions of the Company’s affirmative action program is available to any applicant or employee for inspection upon request.

 Back to top